TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w5/AWS-13/AWS-13.md

 ### ***Route 53.***

-Route 53 is a highly scalable DNS web service, it has 3 main functions that you can use in any combination you want.
+1. Route 53 is a highly scalable DNS web service, it has 3 main functions that you can use in any combination you want.
 These 3 are Domain registration, DNS routing and health checking.
+When you decide to use all three functions you do need to apply them in a certain order.

+   1. Register Domain name.
+   2. Route internet traffic to the resources for your domain.
+   3. Check the health of your resources.

 ## Practical part.